 The popular and (sometimes) pugnacious six line wrasse

-The Six Line Wrasse originates in the Central and Indo-West Pacific Ocean, and the Red Sea as well.
-These fish can also be found in the northern part of New South Wales, the northern part of the Great Barrier Reef and areas around northwestern Australia.
+The 6 Line Wrasse originates in the Central and Indo-West Pacific Ocean, and the Red Sea as well.
+These fish can also be found in the northern part of New South Wales, the northern part of the Great Barrier Reef, and areas around northwestern Australia.

-While the SLW is a naturally bold fish, they do best when kept with a moderate amount of live rock.
+While the 6 line wrasse is a naturally bold fish, they do best when kept with a moderate amount of live rock.
 They will dart in and out of the aquascape for protection and will scour the rock looking for a tasty morsel to eat.

-The six-line wrasse is a carnivorous fish, spending most of their time picking at live rocks in search for small worms (like bristle worms), parasites, and crustaceans.
+The 6 line wrasse is a carnivorous fish, spending most of their time picking at live rocks in search of small worms (like bristle worms), parasites, and crustaceans.

 Most individuals will accept standard saltwater fish food, like flakes, pellets, or tablets, but what they would appreciate most is frozen food and even small live food.